Maneth-k/ZeloraTech_Assignment/README.md

 This is a full-stack recruitment pipeline interface that includes both a React frontend and an Express Node.js backend.

 The frontend implements a Kanban-style board to view and move candidates through different stages (Applying Period, Screening, Interview, Test).
-The backend provides a RESTful API to manage the candidates data.
+The backend provides a RESTful API to manage candidate data, now empowered by **MongoDB** for robust and persistent data storage.

 ## Features

 - **Frontend**: Built with React (Vite) and plain CSS (CSS Modules approach without Tailwind).
-- **Backend**: Express.js server providing CRUD operations.
-In-memory data store for simplicity and ease of testing.
+- **Backend**: Express.js server providing CRUD operations, integrated tightly with **MongoDB** (via Mongoose) to maintain a scalable data model.
-- **Interactions**: Drag and drop capabilities to move candidates across stages.
+- **Interactions**: Drag and drop capabilities to move candidates seamlessly across respective stages.
-- **Responsive**: The UI adapts to different screen sizes.
+- **Responsive**: The UI adapts effectively to different screen sizes.

 ## Setup Instructions